 How to cancel your Experian account: To cancel your subscription, log into your account and go to 'My Subscriptions'.

 - Experian's statutory credit report.
 A free credit report that you've got a legal entitlement to.
-A statutory credit report is done online, so it's quick and easy to access, but it won't usually include any of the 'extras' that you get with some subscription services, such as a guide credit score.
+A statutory credit report is done online, so it's quick and easy to access, but it won't usually include any 'extras' you get with some subscription services, such as a guide credit score.

 - Experian's Credit Score – free subscription to your score ONLY.
 If you don't want to pay a subscription to see your credit report, you can sign up for free to see your Experian Credit Score.
 You won't have to pay anything, but the information is limited to seeing your credit score, as opposed to credit report.
 The score updates every 30 days.